Chapter 524 — Uniform Probate Code

 Notice to Charitable Beneficiaries

-When a will or trust benefits a charity, the Minnesota Attorney General must receive notice of any probate proceedings …
+When a will makes a gift to a named charity, the initial written notice of the probate proceedings sent to that …

 524.2-1001